-However, the Cs clocks lacked a very important feature - while they generated an extremely accurate train of 1/s pulses, settable to better than a microsecond, they had no built-in machine-readable time output port.
-To remedy this, EISCAT staff designed and constructed a Real Time Clock (RTC).
-Controlled by the 1/s ticks from the Cs clock, this unit provided both a time display and a time output port.
+However, the Cs clocks lacked a very important feature - while they generated an extremely accurate train of $1\,\mathrm{s}^{-1}$ pulses, able to be set to better than a microsecond, they had no built-in machine-readable time output port.
+To remedy this, EISCAT staff designed and constructed a real-time clock (RTC).
+Controlled by the $1\,\mathrm{s}^{-1}$ ticks from the Cs clock, this unit provided both a time display and a time output port.
 It also generated start pulses for various time-critical subsystems, primarily the radar controller unit.
 For this purpose it was fitted with a programmable delay register that could be loaded from the system computer.

-As an extra fall-back, each site also had a Loran-C receiver tuned to the Loran-C transmitter at $B\emptyset$ in Vesterålen, which transmitted an extremely precise, Cs clock controlled signal at 100 kHz.
+As an extra fallback, each site also had a Loran-C receiver tuned to the Loran-C transmitter at Bø in Vesterålen, which transmitted an extremely precise Cs-clock-controlled signal at 100 kHz.
 Special receivers comparing the local clocks against the sync pulses transmitted by the Yllästunturi TV transmitter were also used to monitor the relative drift of the Kiruna and Sodankylä clocks.

-To facilitate global experiment control and data analysis and archiving, the site clocks had to be synchronised to Universal Time (UTC).
-From time to time, the master clock was therefore transported to the Swedish national time and frequency standard, a pool of high-performance Cs clocks maintained at the Swedish defence research establishment (FOA) in Stockholm, and there reset to UTC to the nearest microsecond.
-The transport was normally effected by booking two tickets on a regular flight from Kiruna to Stockholm, one for the clock and one for the timing engineer, and seating the clock in its booked aircraft seat, a procedure which would be unlikely to be allowed now...
-As an amusing aside, on one occasion during the "technical period" the traveling clock was flown from Kiruna to Sodankylä in a small private seaplane piloted by the then Assistant Director Science, who held a private pilot license.
-The plane landed on the Kitinen river, next to the EISCAT site, only to be immediately inspected by two serious customs officials who had been ordered there for the occasion...
+To facilitate global experiment control and data analysis and archiving, the site clocks had to be synchronised to universal time (UTC).
+From time to time, the master clock was therefore transported to the Swedish national time and frequency standard, a pool of high-performance Cs clocks maintained at the Swedish defence research establishment (FOA) in Stockholm and there reset to UTC to the nearest microsecond.
+The transport was normally effected by booking two tickets on a regular flight from Kiruna to Stockholm, one for the clock and one for the timing engineer, and seating the clock in its booked aircraft seat, a procedure which would be unlikely to be allowed now.
+As an amusing aside, on one occasion during the "technical period", the travelling clock was flown from Kiruna to Sodankylä in a small private seaplane piloted by the then assistant director science, who held a private pilot license.
+The plane landed on the Kitinen River, next to the EISCAT site, only to be immediately inspected by two serious customs officials who had been ordered there for the occasion.

-Part way into the construction period it was realized that making all three UHF antennas steerable added a new degree of complexity to the timing system.
+Part way into the construction period, it was realised that making all three UHF antennas steerable added a new degree of complexity to the timing system.
 Since the tristatic intersection point could now be anywhere in the common field of view of the three sites, the time between the transmission of a pulse from Tromsø and the arrival of the scattered signal at a remote site could be anything from about 600 μs to 20 ms - but the reception window at the remote sites could only be made about a millisecond long due to the limitations imposed by the correlator.

 An elegant combination of hardware and software resolved this issue.
-Whenever an antenna pointing command was executed at a remote site, the propagation time from Tromsø to the beam intersection point and thence to the receiver was automatically computed by an EROS operating system routine and loaded into the RTC delay register.
-The RTC then delayed the start pulse to the

-ADCs by this amount, thereby making the signal always appear at the same relative point in the sample vector and relieving users from having to compute and program timing details in advance.
+Whenever an antenna-pointing command was executed at a remote site, the propagation time from Tromsø to the beam intersection point and thence to the receiver was automatically computed by an EROS operating system routine and loaded into the RTC delay register.
+The RTC then delayed the start pulse to the ADCs by this amount, thereby making the signal always appear at the same relative point in the sample vector and relieving users from having to compute and program timing details in advance.

-1190 13.
-Frequency spectrum issues
+14 Frequency spectrum issues